kashishbansal0111/dp-llm-experiments/README.md

 - **Binary classification** with class imbalance (Stroke Prediction)
 - **Regression** on a skewed target variable (Insurance Cost Prediction)

-## Folder Structure

-├── code/ # Scripts or notebooks used in the experiments ├── data/ # Preprocessed datasets
-├── experiments/
-│ └── experiment_summary.md # Detailed findings from all 3 experiments
-├── results/ # CSV files, visualizations, or metrics └── README.md # This file

 ## Experiments Conducted

 ### 1. Stroke Prediction (Classification – Highly Imbalanced)